teur/OpenReader-WebUI/README.md

 ## 🙋‍♂️ Support and issues

-For general questions, you can reach out to me on [Bluesky](https://bsky.app/profile/richardr.dev).
-If you encounter issues, please open an issue on GitHub following the template (which is very simple).
+If you encounter issues, please open an issue on GitHub following the template (which is very light).

 ## 👥 Contributing